-THIS RESOURCE is one of the many activities on the website that directs attention in a focused way on key concepts.
-In this case the concepts are those related to opinion, belief truth and so on.
+THIS RESOURCE is one of the many activities on the website that direct attention in a focused way on key concepts.
+In this case, the concepts are those related to opinion, belief, truth and so on.
 In our view, successful philosophising with children requires both open discussion and focused activities.
 The website contains plenty of advice on how to combine them in the best ways.

 Devised by Jason Buckley and Steve Williams

 THE PHRASE “it’s just a matter of opinion” is often heard but it is not clear, without further dialogue, what users of the phrase mean.
 There is a range of possibilities.
 For example:

 - This is an opinion as opposed to a fact.
 Only facts can be true so this can’t be true.

 - This is an opinion and, although some opinions can be true, this isn’t one of them.